 - professional and academic writing skills

-- structuring assessment tasks
+- understanding and structuring your assessment tasks

 - finding journal articles and other resources

-- exam preparation
+- time management and exam preparation

 Study Skills staff are available to give in-lecture presentations in units across UC and UCC on topics including finding journal articles and other resources, structuring assignments, referencing, and avoiding plagiarism.
 Staff are also able to provide online resources on these topics for specific units upon request.
 More information can be found here.